Policies Pertaining to Graduate Assistantships

 - A graduate assistant may not accept additional employment in any capacity with Northern Illinois University except by permission of the chair of the major department, the student's academic adviser, the head of the unit in which the graduate assistantship is held, and Human Resource Services.
 Hiring units must not permit graduate assistants to begin working outside their assistantship assignment without first securing permission from Human Resource Services.
 Non-immigrant graduate students are strictly prohibited by federal regulations from working more than 20 hours per week while classes are in session.

-Tuition Waivers, Fees, Student Health Insurance, and Parking
+Tuition Waivers, Fees, and Student Health Insurance

 - In addition, graduate assistants on appointment during a spring semester receive a tuition waiver for the summer session immediately following their term of appointment, if they are employed for at least eight weeks during the spring semester.
 Assistants are eligible for this waiver even if they are not employed during the summer.